Concordia University-Saint Paul

 Is Concordia University-Saint Paul Worth It?
 Graduate Earnings & ROI

-Ten years out, alumni of Concordia University-Saint Paul earn a median of $59,871, roughly in line with national averages for graduates.
+Ten years out, alumni of Concordia University-Saint Paul earn a median of $59,871, roughly in line with the national average for college graduates.

 Earnings Trajectory